peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 3.6 ThreadSafeFlag

-This requires firmware V1.15 or later.
 See also [Interfacing uasyncio to interrupts](./INTERRUPTS.md).
 Because of [this issue](https://github.com/micropython/micropython/issues/7965) the `ThreadSafeFlag` class does not work under the Unix build.

-This official class provides an efficient means of synchronising a task with a truly asynchronous event such as a hardware interrupt service routine or code running in another thread.
+This official class provides an efficient means of synchronising a task with a truly asynchronous event such as a hardware interrupt service routine or code running in another thread or on another core.
 It operates in a similar way to `Event` with the following key differences:
  * It is thread safe: the `set` event may be called from asynchronous code.
  * It is self-clearing.
  * Only one task may wait on the flag.